tejaspalyekar/mtrench/README.md

 1. [Link to Screenshots](https://github.com/tejaspalyekar/mtrench/tree/cbf50127a20828944cd7b8d7932be07fec8c9217/Task%20Video%20%26%20Screen%20shots/ScreenShots)
 2. [Link to Task Video](https://github.com/tejaspalyekar/mtrench/tree/cbf50127a20828944cd7b8d7932be07fec8c9217/Task%20Video%20%26%20Screen%20shots)

+Dear Review Team,

+I've put in significant effort to ensure that my Mtrench Flutter UI project is exceptionally responsive and aligned with the original design.
+Although I'm one day late, I hope you'll consider the quality of my work as a testament to my commitment.

+Sincerely,
+Tejas Palyekar

 ## How to Run

 Follow these steps to run the Flutter application: